ES-1085/f2025-ds1-project-mbk/data/README.md

 # data

-Place data file(s) in this folder.
-Add the dimensions (rows and columns).

 Our dataset combines five Gapminder datasets from the years 1990–2021.
 - Each row represents a single country in a given year (there are 31 rows per country in total).
   - There are 6240 total rows